i18n-components/i18n-components/CONTRIBUTING.md

 [Prettier](https://prettier.io/) will catch most styling issues that may exist in your code.
 You can check the status of your code styling by simply running `npm run prettier`.

+We also strictly follow the guide lines like `lines-per-page` as `150` and `lines-per-function` and `50`.
+To make the code more redable and modular.

 However, there are still some styles that Prettier cannot pick up.

 #### General